Galaxies99/alpha-protein/README.md

 ## Pretrained Models

-You can download full pretrained models at []() and []().
+You can download full pretrained models at []() or []().
 After downloading the each pretrained models, put it under the `checkpoint` folder (if the folder does not exist, then create it by yourself).
 Then, you can directly use it for testing or fine-tuning.
 Please see [docs/pretrained_models.md](docs/pretrained_models.md) for details.

 ## Models